 APPRAISER: And yes indeed, this is an absolutely genuine Massachusetts-made Windsor chair.

 GUEST: It is?
 Oh, my goodness.

-APPRAISER: And as you've said, it's had some repair.
+APPRAISER: And as you've said, it's got some repair.
 It's had its feet cut down, but it is a child's chair.

 GUEST: Okay, all right.

-APPRAISER: But obviously, it is of tremendous family significant.
+APPRAISER: But obviously, it is of tremendous family significance.

-GUEST: Well, we treasure both items, and this chair has... a lot of bottoms have sat on it, and we love it, and we hope to just keep passing it down.
+GUEST: Well, we treasure both items, and this chair has...
+A lot of bottoms have sat on it and we love it and hope to just keep passing it down.